-State social security benefit (social assistance): Paid to persons aged 18 or older with disabilities.
+State social security benefit (social assistance): Paid to persons with a disability aged 18 or older.
 The benefit is paid for as long as the disability lasts.

-Disabled person care allowance (social assistance):

-Paid to all adults with disabilities (regardless of whether covered or not) with an assessed Group I disability.
+Disabled person care allowance (social assistance): Paid to all adults with disabilities (regardless of whether covered or not) with an assessed Group I disability.